scripterkaran/image-saver/README.md

 ## Saving Images to local file system = saving Data usage, Ionic-Way!

+### Requirements: at the time of writting this directive, cordova version was below 5, and it used "ant" for build process on android.
+This might not work with newer versions.
+Any help with porting this to newer version is apperiacted.
+PRs are welcomed.

 ##  image-saver
 Ionic directive for saving remote images to local file system in HTML mobile Apps.